functime-org/functime/README.md

 **functime** is a powerful and easy-to-use [Cloud service](https://functime.ai) for AutoML forecasting and time-series embeddings.
 The `functime` [Python package](https://pypi.org/project/functime/) provides a scikit-learn API and command-line interface to interact with **functime Cloud**.

-Want to use **functime** for seamless time-series analytics across your data team?
+**functime** also comes with open-sourced [Apache 2.0](https://github.com/indexhub-ai/functime/blob/HEAD/LICENSING.md) time-series preprocessing (box-cox, differencing etc), cross-validation splitters (expanding and sliding window), and forecast metrics (MASE, SMAPE etc).
+All optimized as [lazy](https://pola-rs.github.io/polars-book/user-guide/lazy/using/) Polars transforms.

-Looking for fully-managed production-grade AI/ML forecasting and time-series search?
+Want to use **functime** for seamless time-series analytics across your data team Looking for fully-managed production-grade AI/ML forecasting and time-series search?
 Book a [15 minute discovery call](https://calendly.com/functime-indexhub) to learn more about functime's Team / Enterprise plans.